-This project includes steps that are lightning fast allowing you to create duplicate bird feeders for under $10 even if you don’t have scrap wood available.
+This project includes steps that are lightning fast allowing you to create additional bird feeders for cheap even if you don’t have scrap wood available.

-Within minutes you’ll be hanging feeders outside and the best part the birds absolutely love them.
+Within minutes you’ll be hanging feeders outside and the birds will absolutely love them.

 Supplies + Tools

-- Peanut Butter and Bird Seed = Prices vary depending on container size
+- Peanut Butter and Bird Seed from Amazon

 - Cut the 2 x 2 into different lengths, space from 1.5 ft. and under.

 - Drill holes through one end for ribbon hanger.

 - Cut cedar fence board into 5 inch pieces

 - Connect the cedar to the 2 x 2 with a screw – first insert pilot holes, tutorial can be found here.

 - Cut the ribbon and insert through the hole and tie off in a bow or knot for hanging.